 "Sleep Number" refers to your personal preference for a mattress: the higher the number, the firmer it is, and each person can adjust their side to their liking using a remote control.
 This smart bed is able to track sleepers' movements, heart rates, and breathing patterns, and adjust based on the data.
 (That might mean elevating a snorer's head position or offering extra firmness under pressure points, and it can do this separately for each person.)

-If you like a soft sleeping surface, a pillowtop mattress may be a good option for you.
+If you like a soft sleeping surface, a pillow top mattress may be a good option for you.
 The additional padding on the surface (the padding is usually made from foam or latex) provides extra comfort and helps relieve aches and pains.
 The WinkBed features a hybrid design of foams and innersprings and a plush Euro pillow top with cooling gel-infused foam.
 Other benefits for hot sleepers: This mattress is designed to wick moisture away from the body, and the cover is made from eucalyptus-based Tencel, a naturally cooling fabric.